AuroraZengfh/RobustMerge/README.md

 ## :newspaper: News

 - **[2025.09.18]** **DIR-Merging** is accepted by **NeurIPS 2025** and selected as **Spotlight** !!!! :tada:
+- **[2025.08.03]** We release [fine-tuned models](https://huggingface.co/collections/AuroraZengfh/mm-merging-bench-68d15d1e884bad26f6f94972) of eight seen dataset for a quick start of the benchmark! :art:
-- **[2025.05.12]** We release instructions for multimodal large language model merging tasks on [Huggingface](https://huggingface.co/datasets/AuroraZengfh/MLLM_Merging/edit), feel free to try it! :fire:
+- **[2025.05.12]** We release instructions for multimodal large language model merging tasks on [Huggingface](https://huggingface.co/datasets/AuroraZengfh/MLLM_Merging), feel free to try it! :fire:
 - **[2025.04.11]** We release [Evaluation](#Evaluation) script for DIR-Merging.
 Try it now! :fireworks:
 - **[2025.02.24]** [DIR-Merging](https://arxiv.org/abs/2502.17159) is available on Arxiv. :candy: